SleeplessByte/media-types-ruby/README.md

 ### Media Type Checking in Test Suites

 In the context of your tests, we provide the `assert_mediatype_specification` method, which allows you to run the checks you queue up for a particular `MediaType` within your tests with `assert_pass` and `assert_fail` in a Minitest context.
-This method is automatically added to the `Minitest::Test`, so If you are already using a Minitest suite, you should gain access to it.
+If you are using Minitest you can make `assert_mediatype_specification` available by calling `include MediaTypes::Assertions`.

-The example below demonstrates how to use `assert_pass` and `assert_fail` within a MediaType, and how to use the `assert_mediatype_specification` method to generate MiniTest tests from them.
+The example below demonstrates how to use `assert_pass` and `assert_fail` within a MediaType, and how to use the `assert_mediatype_specification` method in MiniTest tests to validate them.

 ```ruby
 class MyMedia